robenkleene/software-references/excel/excel-formula.md

 - `col_index_num`: Offset from the key to column with the value
 - `range_lookup`: Boolean for whether to use an exact match

+### Tips

+- You can click between sheets to reference tables in other sheets

 ### Example

     =VLOOKUP([@Date],Table6,2,FALSE)

 Use the date from this table `[@Date]` to get the value that is `2` columns from the key in `Table6`.